wp-plugins/accesspress-social-share/readme.txt

 6. Backend Miscellaneous Settings Section

 == Changelog ==
+= 1.0.5 =
+* Added the shortcode options.
+* fixed small css issue for the twitter share display.

 = 1.0.4 =
 * Code modification for the pinterest share options for images.
 * Share count using ajax to store it in cache.